nihalahmed07/Covid-19-Live-App/README.md

 # Covid-19-Live

+Steps to run this project:
-1.open cmd in this folder
+1.open cmd in project folder

-2. python manage.py runserver
+2.type "python manage.py runserver"

-then copy url and search in chrome.
+3.then copy server url and search in chrome.